Delay-minimizing capacity allocation in an infinite server queueing system: Optimization and approximation

-Hence the series of lower bounds, $\underline{\ell}_n$, is increasing with $n$.
-Furthermore, if the series $\{\mu_n\}_{n=1}^\infty$ is non-increasing and has finite delay then the series $\frac{q_n}{\mu_n}$ converges to zero and is therefore decreasing at the tail.
+Hence the sequence of lower bounds, $\underline{\ell}_n$, is increasing with $n$.
+Furthermore, if the sequence $\{\mu_n\}_{n=1}^\infty$ is non-increasing and has finite delay then the sequence $\frac{q_n}{\mu_n}$ converges to zero and is therefore decreasing at the tail.
 Using \eqref{eq:qn_recursion}, this implies that for large $n$:

 which yields